 Apart from that, fruits and vegetables have a high acid content.
-The bacteria in our mouth love the acidic environment to multiply and cause irreversible damage.
-The acid environment can cause decalcification and damage to the outer surface and eventually the inner surface of your tooth structure.
+The bacteria in our mouths love the acidic environment to multiply and cause irreversible damage.
+The acid environment can cause decalcification and damage the outer surface and, eventually, the inner surface of your tooth structure.
 Their effects are somehow similar to drinking fizzy beverages.
-Although the acids in fruit and vegetables are healthy, it isn’t the case when you consume it as a concentrated juice.
-Too much acid in your mouth can lead to teeth sensitivity because your enamel is worn down and can be eroded by the juice.
-Once the enamel is gone your bite can cause your teeth to shorten, since dentin which is the softer layer is exposed.
+Although the acids in fruit and vegetables are healthy, it isn’t the case when you consume them as a concentrated juice.
+Too much acid in your mouth can lead to teeth sensitivity because the juice is worn down and can erode your enamel.
+Once the enamel is gone, your bite can cause your teeth to shorten since dentin, the softer layer, is exposed.

 There are tips to prevent the destructive effects of a juice cleanse so you can protect your tooth enamel.
 One of these ways is to avoid fruit juice.
 Instead, opt for vegetable juice as it contains less amount of sugar.

 Are you looking for a cosmetic dentist in Los Angeles?
-If you want to improve your smile and feel more confident than ever before, look no further than Dr. Anthony Mobasser.
+If you want to improve your smile and feel more confident, look no further than Dr. Anthony Mobasser.

-With over 30 years of experience, Dr. Mobasser uses advanced techniques and top-tier technologies to correct imperfections in your teeth, giving you the perfect smile.
+With over 30 years of experience, Dr. Mobasser uses advanced techniques and top-tier technologies to correct imperfections in your teeth, giving you a perfect smile.

 Dr. Mobasser has amassed a long list of celebrity clientele who know they can count on him to help them put their best face forward.
-If you want to have a Hollywood smile, contact the staff at Dr. Mobasser’s Los Angeles office to schedule your first appointment.
+If you want a Hollywood smile, contact the staff at Dr. Mobasser’s Los Angeles office to schedule your first appointment.

-To make the process easier, we offer free consultations to begin the journey towards your new smile.
+To make the process easier, we offer free consultations to begin the journey toward your new smile.
 Call us today to get started!

 Follow us on Facebook for daily updates and oral health tips!